pcardotatgit/ISE-Automation-Workshop/README.md

 ## Roll out the Lab

+Pre requisit for this lab : You have done Lab 3.
+Copy the **z_pxgrid-creds.txt** file created by scripts in Lab 3.
+You will have to paste it in the **demo_syslog_server** working directory.

 - First step, let's identify in ISE an Endpoint we could use for the demo.
 The goal is to get close to a real life scenario.
-So from the ISE Operation => live Logs,  identify an host which has an IP address, and better than that check if you see this endpoint in ISE Live Session as well.
+So from the ISE Operation => live Session, identify an host in session which has an IP address ( the host must have an IP address ).

 Copy the IP address of this host.
 We need it to setup our demo data.